insomnolence/esp32-pixel-node/README.md

 - Advertise BLE with your custom device name
 - Save all runtime changes to flash memory

 Need help?
-Check the `main/system/config_demo.cpp` file for detailed integration examples!
+Browse the component sources (`components/system_control`, `components/mesh`, `components/bluetooth`, etc.) for real-world integration examples and extension points.